-We are pleased to announce the launch of the Energy Corridor District’s Public Safety Reimbursement Grant Program, aimed at fostering a safer and more secure environment within our District through the installation of lighting and surveillance enhancements.
+We are pleased to announce the launch of the Energy Corridor District’s Public Safety Reimbursement Grant Program, aimed at fostering a safer and more secure environment within our District through installation of lighting and surveillance enhancements.
 As a responsible commercial property owner within the Energy Corridor District, we invite you to participate in this program and submit a reimbursement grant application for consideration.

 Application Process

-To apply for the Energy Corridor District’s Public Safety Grant, please follow the steps outlined below.
+To apply for the Energy Corridor District’s Public Safety Grant, please follow the steps outlined below:

 Additional Details: